Lelio-Brun/Obelisk/README.md

 ```

 ### Multi-format output
-By default, the output format is a simple text format that is close to the BNF syntax.
+By default, the output format is a simple text format close to the BNF syntax.
-You can use the subcommands `ebnf`, `latex` or `html` to get respectively an EBNF text output,  LaTeX output or HTML output.
+You can use the subcommands `ebnf`, `latex` or `html` to get, respectively, an EBNF text output,  LaTeX output, or HTML output.

-In default, EBNF and HTML mode, the option `-noaliases` avoid printing token aliases in the output.
+In default, EBNF, and HTML mode, the option `-noaliases` avoid printing token aliases in the output.

 #### EBNF
 In EBNF mode, parameterized rules are specialized into dedicated regular rules.